 Finally, instead of walking, running or cycling, why not let another creature do some of the work?
 The park is a fantastic way to see the park trails and enjoy the scenery without wearing out your feet or getting any blisters.
 The horse trails zig-zag around from the west entrance of the national park.
 Start at the west entrance, Burro Access or Qual Wash and explore the exciting surroundings, or take yourself further south to Johnny Lang Canyon and beyond.

 3 Days in Joshua Tree: A Sample Itinerary

 Here below I’ve created a Joshua Tree weekend itinerary that includes the highlights of the area – of course, feel free to adapt it to your interests and the time you have available.
-I’ll assume that you start each day with a hearty breakfast before 9am and then create an morning, lunch, afternoon, dinner and evening activity idea list to show you all that you can do in three days in Joshua Tree.
+I’ll assume that you start each day with a hearty breakfast before 9 am and then create a morning, lunch, afternoon, dinner and evening activity idea list to show you all that you can do in three days in Joshua Tree.